byBretema/win-dotfiles/README.md

-# win-dotfiles
+# win dotfiles
-> Windows dotfiles with a strong linux flavor
+> My windows dotfiles with a strong linux flavor

 ## What does `Install.ps1` do?
 ...